WriterOfWorlds/bta-IronFurnacesMod/README.md

 All these values can be changed through the config file.

+Note: Fuel Yield here is in terms of items smelt per fuel used, not in terms of time burning per fuel used

 ### Known Bugs
 - Progress arrow indicator (GUI) doesn't work properly in multiplayer